redjax/adventofcode/README.md

 As of 12/14/24, this repository uses Jupyter Lab and Jupyter notebooks for solutions.
 You can start a Jupyter Lab environment in one of 2 ways; first, you can simply run the [`run_jupyter_lab.sh`](./scripts/run_jupyter_lab.sh) script, which sets Jupyter environment variables for the current session and launches it.

+When your Jupyter Lab environment is running, it will be accessible at `http://{server-ip}:8000` by default.
+If port `8000` is in use, the app will iterate over ports starting at `8000` using the `socket` Python library, and will bind to the first free/open port.

 Second, you can declare each of the environment variables below (`export $VarName=Value` on Linux/Mac, `${env:VarName}=Value` on Windows), then run `uv run jupyter lab --config="${JUPYTER_CONFIG_DIR}/jupyter_lab_config.py" "$@" --IdentityProvider.token=$JUPYTER_TOKEN`.

 | variable name | default/suggested value | purpose |